-Equity increases by \$162 million over the period, and is due to \$172 million of new equity injections from the Regional Council into WRC Holdings to fund the purchase of GWRL assets.
-This is offset by \$8.3 million of dividend payments and a net operating loss position from GWRL emanating predominately from the depreciation as it is not funded.
+Equity increases by \$44 million over the period (2016/17 to 2018/19), and is due to \$55 million of new equity injections from the Regional Council into WRC Holdings to fund capital expenditures in GWRL.
+This is offset by \$11 million of dividend payments.

-The deficits before tax in 2016/17 and 2017/18 are driven by \$10.8 million and \$13.7 million losses respectively in GWRL (depreciation not funded) and is not fully offset by the profit from CentrePort.
-In 2015/16 there is a lower level of depreciation in GWRL than in the out years and enables a small group profit.
+The deficits before tax in 2016/17 is driven by \$17.9 million loss in GWRL (depreciation not funded) and is not fully offset by the profit from CentrePort.
+In later two years the growing profit from CentrePort offsets the losses in GWRL.

-Note the depreciation from GWRL amounting to \$15.1 million, \$19.2 million and \$20 million for the three forecasted years respectively is adversely impacting the profitability of the Group as it is not funded.
+Note the depreciation from GWRL amounting to \$18.0 million, \$18.5 million and \$20 million for the three forecasted years respectively continues to adversely impact the profitability of the Group as it is not funded.

-The financial ratios of return on total assets and return on shareholder's equity are being distorted by the operational losses from GWRL and by the fact that the equity being injected into WRC Holdings & GWRL for the 35 new Matangi trains is not generating a return.
+The financial ratios of return on total assets and return on shareholder's equity are being distorted by the operational losses from GWRL and by the fact that the equity being injected into WRC Holdings & GWRL for capital expenditures is not generating a return.